Appendix A — Exercise solutions

 1. First, the hypotheses should be about the population proportion (\(p\)), not the sample proportion.
 Second, the null value should be what we are testing (0.25), not the observed value (0.29).
 The correct way to set up these hypotheses is: \(H_0: p = 0.25\) and \(H_A: p > 0.25.\)

 2. (a) \(H_0 : p = 0.20,\) \(H_A : p > 0.20.\) (b) \(\hat{p} = 159/650 = 0.245.\) (c) Answers will vary.
 Each student can be represented with a card.
 Take 100 cards, 20 black cards representing those who support proposals to defund police departments and 80 red cards representing those who do not.
 Shuffle the cards and draw with replacement (shuffling each time in between draws) 650 cards representing the 650 respondents to the poll.
 Calculate the proportion of black cards in this sample, \(\hat{p}_{sim},\) i.e., the proportion of those who upport proposals to defund police departments.
 The p-value will be the proportion of simulations where \(\hat{p}_{sim} \geq 0.245.\) (Note: We would generally use a computer to perform the simulations.) (d) There 1 only one simulated proportion that is at least 0.245, therefore the approximate p-value is 0.001.
 Your p-value may vary slightly since it is based on a visual estimate.
-Since the p-value is smaller than 0.05, we reject \(H_0.\) The data provide convincing evidence that the proportion of Seattle adults who support proposals to defund police departments is greater than 0.20, i.e. more than one in five.
+Since the p-value is smaller than 0.05, we reject \(H_0.\) The data provide convincing evidence that the proportion of Seattle adults who support proposals to defund police departments is greater than 0.20, i.e., more than one in five.

 3. (a) \(H_0: p = 0.5\), \(H_A: p \ne 0.5\). (b) The p-value is roughly 0.4, There is not evidence in the data (possibly because there are only 7 cats being measured!) to conclude that the cats have a preference one way or the other between the two shapes.

-4. (a) \(SE(\hat{p}) = 0.189\). (c) Roughly 0.188. (c) Yes. (d) No. (e) The parametric bootstrap is discrete (only a few distinct options) and the mathematical model is continuous (infinite options on a continuum).
+4. (a) \(SE(\hat{p}) = 0.189\). (c) Roughly 0.188. (c) Yes. (d) No. (e) The draws from the null hypothesis are discrete (only a few distinct options) and the mathematical model is continuous (infinite options on a continuum).

-6. (a) The parametric bootstrap for testing.
+6. (a) The null hypothesis simulation distribution for testing.
 The data bootstrap distribution for confidence intervals. (b) \(H_0: p = 0.7;\) \(H_A: p \ne 0.7.\) p-value \(> 0.05.\) There is no evidence that the proportion of full-time statistics majors who work is different from 70%. (c) We are 98% confident that the true proportion of all full-time student statistics majors who work at least 5 hours per week is between 35% and 80%. (d) Using \(z^\star = 2.33\), the 98% confidence interval is 0.367 to 0.833.

 7. (a) False.
 Doesn’t satisfy success-failure condition. (b) True.
 The success-failure condition is not satisfied.
 In most samples we would expect \(\hat{p}\) to be close to 0.08, the true population proportion.
 While \(\hat{p}\) can be much above 0.08, it is bound below by 0, suggesting it would take on a right skewed shape.
 Plotting the sampling distribution would confirm this suspicion. (c) False. \(SE_{\hat{p}} = 0.0243\), and \(\hat{p} = 0.12\) is only \(\frac{0.12 - 0.08}{0.0243} = 1.65\) SEs away from the mean, which would not be considered unusual. (d) True. \(\hat{p}=0.12\) is 2.32 standard errors away from the mean, which is often considered unusual. (e) False.
 Decreases the SE by a factor of \(1/\sqrt{2}\).